MicrosoftDocs/data-api-builder-docs/data-api-builder/how-to-use-environments.md

 Now, add an environment file to store environment variables for DAB.

-1. Create a file name `.env` in the same directory as your DAB CLI configuration files.
+1. Create a file named `.env` in the same directory as your DAB CLI configuration files.

 > [!NOTE]
 > The `.env` filename, like `.gitignore` and `.editorconfig` files has no filename, only a file extension.
 The name is case insensitive but the convention is lower-case.